Start date: ASAP

 - 100 words on an idea you’ve heard recently that has stayed with you (it doesn’t have to be anything to do with politics or policy), and;

-- 100 words about a website you love and why.
+- 100 words about a piece of communications you love and why.

 - Your CV (no more than 2 pages)